-GASB Statement No. 88.
-Certain Disclosures Related to Debt, including Borrowings and Direct Placements.
-The primary objective of this Statement is to improve the information and is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+• GASB Statement No. 88.
+Certain Disclosure Related to Debt, including Direct Borrowings and Direct Placements.
+The primary objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.